NewJumper/Thats-A-Lot-Of-Items/README.md

 **The Geyser Plains** might look empty, but there are plenty of springs and fresh pools of water and an unknown substance.
 Quite an unusual and mystifying place.

 **The Mystic Hills**, often bordered by geyser plains, is home to the most unusual terrain.
-A dead wasteland, while also being full of wildlife.
+A dead wasteland, with willow trees scattered about and little wildlife.
 Something is hidden deep within this biome, something dangerous.

 **The Salt Basin** is a large hilly biome with very limited water, but a lot of salt!